openvinotoolkit/training_extensions/docs/source/tutorials/otx_cli/how_to_train/detection.rst

 1. ``otx eval`` runs evaluation of a trained model on a particular dataset.

 Eval function receives test annotation information and model snapshot, trained in previous step.
-Please note, that ``label schema.json`` file should be located in the same folder with model snapshot, as it contains meta information about the dataset.
+Please note, ``label_schema.json`` file contains meta-information about the dataset and it should be located in the same folder as the model snapshot.

 The default metric is F1 measure.

-2. That's how we can evaluate the snaphot in ``outputs`` folder on BCCD dataset and save results to ``outputs/performance``:
+2. That's how we can evaluate the snapshot in ``outputs`` folder on BCCD dataset and save results to ``outputs/performance``:

 .. code-block::